-Mouth-to-mouth resuscitation is one of the techniques of CPR – cardiopulmonary resuscitation.
-It is not same as CPR and you can do it without performing CPR.
-Mouth to mouth resuscitation is also known as artificial respiration.
+Mouth-to-mouth resuscitation is one of the techniques of CPR for artificial ventilation.
 It is a metabolic process, through which, a rescuer stimulates or assists respiration for overall gas exchange in a victim’s body via external respiration, pulmonary ventilation and internal respiration.
 Mouth-to-mouth resuscitation is performed in many ways but the general process is all about providing air to an individual who is unable to breathe on his/her own.

 Mouth-to-mouth resuscitation, as mentioned above is part of CPR protocols.
 It is also an important skill and expertise for first aid.
-There are certain situations, where mouth-to-mouth resuscitation must be performed in a separate manner – opiate overdoses, near-drowning situations.
+There are certain situations, where mouth-to-mouth resuscitation must be performed in a separate manner such as opiate overdoses, near-drowning situations.

 Peter Safar and James Elam are the inventors of mouth-to-mouth resuscitation procedure.
 Mouth-to-mouth resuscitation is also known as breath of life!

 Mouth-to-mouth resuscitation is the initial first aid/CPR procedure, which you use on individuals who stop breathing.
 Through this particular technique, the rescuer breaths in the place of the incapacitated individual via air exhalation that into the lungs in a forcible manner.